SafetyCulture/s12-proto/protobuf/protoc-gen-govalidator/README.md

   string id = 1 [(validator.uuid) = true];
   // bytes can also be parsed as UUID with support for gogo bytes user_id = 2 [(gogoproto.customname) = "UserID", (validator.uuid) = true];
-  // strings can validate against a regular expresion string email = 3 [(validator.regex) = ".+\\@.+\\..+"];
+  // strings can validate against a regular expression string email = 3 [(validator.regex) = ".+\\@.+\\..+"];
   // integers can be greater than a value int32 age = 4 [(validator.int_gt) = 0];